robocomp/robocomp/README.md

     cmake .
     make

 Hereafter, Press F8 in KDevelop to compile and link.
 Then, go to Yakuake and restart the component.
 You should see the robot maneouvring aroung the box.
-Now is when Robotics start!
+Now is when Robotics begin!
 Try to modify the code to let the robot go pass the blocking boxes.

-Yo can find more tutorials on RoboComp in http://robocomp.net
+Yo can find more tutorials on RoboComp in http://robocomp.net Please, report any bugs to luis.manso@gmail.com